SraBeland/Test1-D/README.md

-# MiniWebPlayer - Electron App with Local JSON Database
+# MiniWebPlayer - Electron App to display a web page on a PC

 MiniWebPlayer is an Electron application that uses a local JSON file to store and retrieve window position and size settings.
-Each application instance is uniquely identified by a GUID, allowing multiple instances to run simultaneously without conflicts.

 ## Features